-As to the first showing, note that a radar device measures speed by shooting out a beam at a target (here, a speeding car).
+As to the first showing, note that a radar device measures speed by shooting out a beam at a target (here, a speeding motor vehicle).
 The width of this beam increases with distance.
 As it increases, it’s possible that the path of the beam will include other cars and objects.
 The result is that a car might appear as traveling faster than it actually was.

 5. Is it a crime if I violate 22350 VC?

 It is not a crime if a person violates the basic speeding law.
 These violations are treated as infractions under California law and an offender is not subject to incarceration.